Brides of Dracula: Characters

 In the novel, the three vampire women are not individually named.
 Collectively, they are known as the "sisters", and are at one point described as the "weird sisters".
 Although the three vampire women in Dracula are generally referred to as the "Brides of Dracula" in popular culture and media, they are never referred to as such in the novel.
 Whether they are married to Dracula is not mentioned in the novel, nor are they described as having any other relation to him.

 The origin and identity of the Sisters, as well as the true nature of their relationship with Count Dracula, is never revealed.
-One of the three may have been identified in the short story "Dracula's Guest", as the vampire named Countess Dolengen of Gratz.
+One of the three may have been identified in the short story "Dracula's Guest", as the vampire named Countess Dolingen of Gratz.
 The protagonist of the story, who is never identified, but presumed to be Jonathan Harker, encounters her at her tomb in Munich.
 Just as she is about to bite him, a great wolf who is presumed to be Dracula intervenes and destroys her.
 The wolf keeps the protagonist warm from the cold and yelps for nearby soldiers to come to their location.
 In the novel, Harker writes about one of the female vampires in the moment he is with them, stating, "I seemed somehow to know her face and to know it in connection with some dreamy fear, but I could not recollect at the moment how or where."